How sustainable is plant milk? How sustainable is plant milk? Coffee break reading

 The good news is that it’s no longer a simple choice between dairy of black coffee (although, we strongly recommend tasting many of our coffees black), as dairy alternatives are readily available pretty much everywhere in the UK.

-But with so many plant-based cartons sitting on shelves, it can get overwhelming.
-So we’re here to help with a rundown of the best milk alternatives, as well as the pros and cons, to make sure you get that perfect plant-based flat white.
+We’re here to help with a rundown of the best milk alternatives, as well as the pros and cons of plant milks, to make sure you get that perfect plant-based flat white.

 Soy milk